back to homepage

 Keynote

-• Prof. Marion Keim, UNESCO Chair for Sport for Peace and Development
+• Marion Keim, UNESCO Chair for Sport for Peace and Development

 This session explores the dual role of sport as both a unifying and divisive force in society.
 While sport is often celebrated as a “universal language” that transcends borders, cultures, and ideologies, it can also be misused to deepen divisions and reinforce exclusivity.
 The discussion examines how sport can serve as a meaningful platform for mutual understanding, conflict resolution, and peacebuilding, particularly in a world increasingly marked by polarization and identity-based tensions.
 It highlights ways in which sport can be ethically and effectively leveraged to foster reconciliation, solidarity, and social cohesion across diverse communities.